vgandari/tok/README.md

 ## Introduction

-`tok` is a command line tool that takes your notes and organizes them so that they are easy to follow.
+`tok` (Tree of Knowledge) is a command line tool that takes your notes and organizes them so that they are easy to follow.
 Think of `tok` as a texbook generator that lifts the burden of figuring out where to put each paragraph.